junrickmar/Threat-Hunting-Scenario-TOR-Browser-Usage/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for any files containing the word "tor" and found that the user named "jun-threathunt" seems to have downloaded a Tor installer.
+Searched the DeviceEvents table for any files containing the word "tor" and found that the user named "jun-threathunt" seems to have downloaded a Tor installer.
 After that, several Tor-related files were copied to the desktop, and a file called "tor-shopping-list.txt" was also created there.
 These events begun at: 2025-06-01T23:30:36.0326577Z

 **Query used to locate events:**